 Both white and sweet potatoes are great sources of complex carbs (starches), providing you with plenty of energy, lots of nutrients, and keeping you full.

-In order to be sure they are completely gluten-free, you need to eat them in their natural form.
 If you choose a processed potato product, check for any cross-contamination warnings on the packaging – and if you order potatoes at a restaurant, be sure to let your server know that you need to avoid gluten.

 Potato is also used to produce potato flour, which is made from the ground roots.
 You will often see it listed in gluten-free flour blends because it keeps baked goods moist.
 It’s also good for thickening sauces.